 Products, product variants and product lines

-- Optional Features are choices offered to customers so that they may configure their own variants of the Product
+- Optional features are choices offered to customers so that they may configure their desired variant of the product.

-- Packages may be either Standard or Optional fitment to a Product and are typically used to bundle Features that you wish to offer to the customer to reduce the complexity of the Products made available
+- Packages may be either standard or optional fitment to a Product and are typically used to bundle features that you wish to offer to the customer to reduce the complexity of the products options or available variants.

 A Product Variant is a single unique buildable combination of Features (including Packages) that can be built based on the configuration of a Product

 Product or variant content refers to the collection of features that makeup the product or a variant.

 For more information, please see:

 - Plan for success with a product line strategy

 - Get to your product line quickly with product line wizard